MohdMuslim92/mynotes-app-flutter/README.md

    ```

 ## Learning Journey
 This project is inspired by and follows along with the amazing Flutter course by [Vandad Nahavandipoor](https://github.com/vandadnp).
+Throughout the development of this app, I gained practical knowledge in various aspects of mobile development, including:

+- **Flutter**: Understanding the framework's core concepts, including widgets, state management, navigation, and building responsive UIs.
+- **Dart**: Mastering the language that powers Flutter, including object-oriented programming, asynchronous programming with `async` and `await`, and working with streams.
+- **Mobile App Design with Figma**: Learning to design user interfaces and create prototypes using Figma, ensuring that the app is both visually appealing and user-friendly.
+- **Mobile Development Best Practices**: Applying best practices for building cross-platform apps, such as managing app lifecycle, handling device compatibility, and creating responsive layouts.
+- **Integration with Firebase**: Setting up and integrating Firebase services for authentication and data storage using Firestore, making the app secure and reliable.

 If you are new to Flutter and want to learn from scratch, I highly recommend checking out this course:

 [Learn Flutter from Beginning by Vandad Nahavandipoor](https://www.youtube.com/watch?v=VPvVD8t02U8&t=126278s)